TransitScreen/wp-github-pipeline/readme.txt

 `[gh_searchform labels="foo,bar" state="ALL|open|closed"]`

-NOTE: The GitHub API only allows 30 calls per hour to the search API.
+NOTE: The GitHub API only allows 10 unauthenticated requests pre minute to the search API.
+If you register an app (required for private repositories) the limit is increased to 30 requests per minute.

 You can also use `[gh_searchform]` in combination with `[gh_issues]`.
 The issues will appear on the page until the user enters a search, then the page will display the results from the search.